City to hear second readings on rates, taxes

 Due to the ongoing pandemic, the commissioners plan to conduct the meeting using distance-connection technology.
 Interested parties can join the meeting via Zoom on the internet at https://zoom.us/j/98964867260 using a computer, tablet or smartphone.
 Individuals can also connect to the meeting using a phone by dialing 312-626-6799 and providing the meeting ID number of 989-6486-7260.

-City officials have provided supplementary agenda information about Monday's meeting available at the city's website at www.cityofmadisonsd.com.
+City officials have provided supplementary agenda information about Monday's meeting available on the city's website at www.cityofmadisonsd.com.

 In other business, the commissioners will consider: